alexmnr/odrive_ros2_control_example/README.md

 ```

 # Usage
 You can use this repository directly or use the code as a template.
-I tried my best in leaving comments so that code is easily reusable and extendible.
+I tried my best in leaving comments so that code is easily reusable and extendable.

 ## Configuration
-There is 2 main configuration files that control the behaviour of the hardware interface and controller itself, these are located in the `config` folder.
+There are 2 main configuration files that control the behavior of the hardware interface and controller itself; these are located in the `config` folder.

 ### *`robot.ros2_control.xacro`*: Hardware Interface Configuration
 Hardware Parameters: